Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Embedding Distortion

-Therefore when $\mathbf{x}^t\mathbf{1}\neq 0$ all codewords lie simultaneously on two different spheres: the covering sphere centered at~$\overline{\mathbf{y}}$ with radius $R_c$, and the permutation sphere.
-The equation of the plane where these two spheres intersect must be the permutation plane $\mathbf{y}^t\mathbf{1}=n \sqrt{\|\mathbf{x}\|^2-R_c^2}=\mathbf{x}^t\mathbf{1}$.
-Obviously the covering radius cannot be greater than the radius of the permutation sphere, as it can be seen, for example, from~\eqref{eq:covering_radius} and~\eqref{eq:lb_av_wm}.
+Therefore when $\mathbf{x}^t\mathbf{1}\neq 0$ all codewords lie simultaneously on two different spheres: the primary and the secondary permutation spheres.
+The equation of the plane where these two spheres intersect must be the permutation plane $\mathbf{y}^t\mathbf{1}=n \sqrt{\|\mathbf{x}\|^2-R_s^2}=\mathbf{x}^t\mathbf{1}$.
+The secondary permutation sphere radius cannot be greater than the radius of the primary permutation sphere, as it can be seen, for example, from~\eqref{eq:secondary_radius} and~\eqref{eq:lb_av_wm}.
 Therefore

 with equality when $\mathbf{x}^t\mathbf{1}= 0$.
-This is the reason why the covering sphere was never considered in previous works devoted to the application of permutation codes to channel coding~\cite{slepian65:permutation} or source coding~\cite{berger72:_permut}, since in those scenarios $\mathbf{x}^t\mathbf{1}= 0$ is usually necessary for energy minimization (and also feasible, since~$\mathbf{x}$ is chosen in both), and hence the two spheres coincide.
+This is the likely reason why the secondary permutation sphere was never considered in previous works devoted to the application of permutation codes to channel coding~\cite{slepian65:permutation} or source coding~\cite{berger72:_permut}, since in those scenarios $\mathbf{x}^t\mathbf{1}= 0$ is usually necessary for energy minimization (and also feasible, since~$\mathbf{x}$ is a chosen parameter in both problems), and hence the two spheres coincide.

 Using the triangle inequality we can verify next that